taw00/element-rpm/README.md

-# Riot - a matrix.org messaging client
+# Riot - a matrix messaging client
 ## *Native builds for Fedora, CentOS, and Red Hat Enterprise Linux.*

-Riot is a fantastic client for communicating using the Matrix.org protocol.
+Riot is a fantastic client for communicating using the Matrix communication protocol.
 But it needed RPMs built for the Red Hat family of linux operating systems.
 So... here they be!

 Included directly here in this github repository are source RPM packages and specfiles so you can rebuild Riot if you are so inclined.
 But runnable binaries have also been built.
 See below for how to install and run Riot on your linux desktop.